Posted in

 What Does It Mean to Have No Nunchi?

-When Koreans say someone has no nunchi, they do not simply mean that person is slow or clueless.
-It usually means the person failed to notice the direction of the air in the room, the emotional current that everyone else has already felt.
-A simple family example explains it better than a formal definition ever could.
+When I say someone has no nunchi, I do not simply mean that person is slow or clueless.
+I mean they failed to notice the direction of the air in the room — the emotional current that everyone else has already felt.
+A simple family example explains it better than any definition.
 Imagine coming home right after your parents have had a serious argument.
-Nobody says, “The mood is bad right now,” but the house feels different.
+Nobody says anything out loud, but the house feels different.
 Their voices are shorter.
 The silence is heavier.
 A person with nunchi notices that almost immediately and becomes quieter, moves carefully, or simply goes into their room without adding more noise.
+A person without nunchi does not catch that shift and keeps acting normally.
+It is not that they committed some terrible offense.
+It is that their normal behavior crashes into a room that is no longer normal.
+That is why it stands out so much.

 This is not limited to dramatic family moments.